 Calculates Guest Room Area, GFA associated with Public- and Guest-Facing Accessory Uses, and Facility GFA, and shows the resulting percentages vs. the thresholds in (a) and (b).

-Identify the number of Guest Rooms in each of three size classes: 300-450 s.f., 451-650 s.f. and 650-900 s.f.
-The size of Guest Rooms shall be measured by square feet of usable space, including restroom and storage space, but excluding balcony space.
+Identifies the number of Guest Rooms in each of three size classes: 300-450 s.f., 451-650 square feet and 650 or larger square feet The size of Guest Rooms shall be measured by square feet of usable space, including bathroom and storage space, but excluding balcony space.

-The Planning Board may condition approval on the project remaining consistent with the figures and ratios shown in the Program Area Table, and require that any material change be made only after an amendment to the Design and Site Plan Approval or the Special Permit, as applicable.
+The Planning Board may condition approval on the project remaining consistent with the figures and ratios shown in the Program Area Table, and require that any material change be made only after an amendment to the Design and Site Plan Review or the Special Permit, as applicable.